 Kidney Failure, Ketoacidosis and Amputation Risk Associated With Invokana Use

 The Prescription Drug Side Effect attorneys of Nadrich & Cohen, LLP, are currently investigating Invokana, Invokamet, and Invokamet XR side effect claims.
-Our law firm is pursuing claims on behalf of individuals who have been diagnosed with ketoacidosis, suffered kidney failure or required a leg or foot amputation while using Invokana, Invokamet, and Invokamet XR.
+Our law firm is pursuing claims on behalf of individuals who have been diagnosed with ketoacidosis, suffered kidney failure or developed Necrotizing Fasciitis while using Invokana, Invokamet, and Invokamet XR.

 Ketoacidosis, also known as acidosis or diabetic ketoacidosis (DKA), is a condition that causes the body to produce excessive levels of acids in the bloodstream and can lead to diabetic coma or death.
 Invokana and Invokamet are part of a class of drugs known as sodium-glucose cotransporter 2 (SGLT2) inhibitors and are prescribed to diabetics in order to lower blood sugar levels.

 FDA Alert: Necrotizing Fasciitis Reported In Patients Using SGL2 Inhibitors

 On August 29, 2018, an FDA Alert was released which detailed reports of Necrotizing Fasciitis, a serious medical condition, in SGL2 users.
 The condition can require surgery, result in severe disfigurement or death.
 While rare, this condition affects a patient’s genital area.
 The FDA Alert reports symptoms of necrotizing fasciitis to include “tenderness, redness, or swelling of the genitals or the area from the genitals back to the rectum, a fever above 100.4 F, or a general feeling of being unwell.”
 SGL2 patients experiencing any of these symptoms should immediately seek medical treatment as this condition rapidly progresses.